What are the Qualities of a Good Team Player?

 4. Support others

-If your teammate is struggling with a task, find out if they need help.
-Supporting them shows you care about your teammate and the team's goals interests you.
+If your teammate struggles with a task, find out if they need help.
+Supporting them shows you care about your teammate, and the team's goals interest you.

 5. Ask for help

 Get help from someone in your team if you can't figure your task out.
 Asking for assistance builds healthy relationships with your teammates.
-People are happy to help because you're all working towards a shared goal.
+People are happy to help because you all work towards a shared goal.

 6. Get feedback from teammates

 Identifying areas of self-improvement can be challenging.
 However, a teammate, mentor or friend can spot your strengths and weaknesses.
 They can give you honest feedback privately or make it part of your team-bonding process.

 7. Learn from others who have strong teamwork skills

 If you find someone who has excellent teamwork skills, identify what makes them a great team player.
 By doing this, you can pinpoint which of your own qualities to develop for success.
 Learn from others and apply the relevant skills when interacting with others.